petteriTeikari/first-order-model-wrapper/README.md

 ![](doc/workflow.png)

+The prerequisites 1) and 2) need to be done only once per image, and once per video.
+Like with the "actually animating" you just use pre-cropped images and videos.

 #### Prerequisite 1) Crop your static image

 E.g. portrait of yourself or some celebrity, "celebrity portrait" Google search gave young Stalin so it is our demo photo now